Archive for the 'film' Category

 The Torturous Location

 Low budget films have to cut out everything but the necessities.
 So any basic comforts for the actors are out.
-There is no space, no privacy, some times no air.
+There is no space, no privacy, sometimes no air.
 After a long day of filming, I often feel like I have a hangover from being in stifling spaces for long hours.
 Or freezing ones.

 It was a challenge slipping out from under the pile of coats to go do a scene.
 From a frozen fetal position to drama in minutes.

-Now that’s acting.
+For some reason, the director cast me as Middle Eastern.
+I even had a stone in my forehead.
+I pretty much look Irish, but she was Japanese, and maybe we all look the same to her.
+It was a job.
+I’m not gonna argue.
 As a side note, everyone was impressed that her Dad was a Zen monk.
 I was too until I thought about it and realized that in the West it is the equivalent of having your Dad drop out of society and become a fisherman.

 A great actor once said, “ I get paid to wait.
 The acting I do for free.